-LGBT is an initialism that stands for lesbian, gay, bisexual, and transgender.
-In the guidelines presented here, the term "LGBT+" is used to refer collectively to all sexual minorities.
+LGBTQ is an initialism that stands for lesbian, gay, bisexual, transgender, and questioning/queer.
+In the guidelines presented here, the term "LGBTQ+" is used to collectively refer to sexual minorities, with the "+" sign indicating the inclusion of individuals beyond those identified as LGBTQ.

-Individuals who identify as sexual minorities are infinitely varied, with respect to their sexual orientation (which genders they are attracted or not attracted to) and gender identity (which gender they identify or don't identify as); for this reason, they cannot be categorized merely as lesbian, gay, bisexual, or transgender.
-Recently, the acronym SOGI, which stands for sexual orientation and gender identity, has occasionally been used to represent gender and sexual diversity.
-The University of Tsukuba provides assistance to these individuals inclusively, acknowledging their diversity and individuality.
+Sexuality is infinitely varied and depends on factors such as one's innate sexual orientation (the gender one is attracted to or not attracted to) and gender identity (the gender with which they identify or do not identify).
+For this reason, individuals cannot be simply divided into five categories: L, G, B, T, and Q. Recently, the acronym SOGI, which stands for sexual orientation and gender identity, has occasionally been used to represent gender and sexual diversity.
+The Bureau of Human Empowerment (BHE) serves as the primary contact for LGBTQ+ consulting support at the University of Tsukuba and coordinates with other contact points, such as the General Consultation Service (GCS).

-The University of Tsukuba began the Discussion on LGBT+ Students, Faculty, and Staff Inclusion in 2015, developing the Basic Principles and Guidelines on LGBT+ Inclusion at the University of Tsukuba, which were published in 2017, making Tsukuba the first national university in Japan to publish such a document.
+The University of Tsukuba began the Discussion on LGBTQ+ Students, Faculty, and Staff Inclusion in 2015, developing the Basic Principles and Guidelines on LGBTQ+ Inclusion at the University of Tsukuba, which were published in 2017, making Tsukuba the first national university in Japan to publish such a document.
 Founded with an open-university philosophy, the University of Tsukuba is committed to its mission to pursue diversity and flexibility in education and research; this goal cannot be achieved unless all members of the university, whether students, faculty members or staff members, are able to fully express their identities and diverse potential.
-Based on this philosophy, our efforts include not only LGBT+ but all minorities, as we model innovations that a future global community will require.
+Based on this philosophy, our efforts include not only LGBTQ+ but all minorities, as we model innovations that a future global community will require.

-The Center for Diversity, Accessibility, and Career Development (DAC Center) serves as the primary contact for LGBT+ members at the University of Tsukuba, coordinating with other bodies, such as the General Consultation Service.
-At the same time, the University engages in multifaceted efforts to build awareness through faculty development workshops for faculty and staff members and lectures for students.
-It promotes initiatives to improve the climate and environment for education and research, and designs worksheets to provide more extensive inclusion services, advancing diversity beyond narrow definitions of LGBT+.
+Bureau of Human Empowerment (BHE) serves as the primary contact for LGBTQ+ members at the University of Tsukuba, coordinating with other bodies, such as the General Consultation Service.
+At the same time, the University engages in multifaceted efforts to build awareness through development workshops for faculty and staff members and lectures for students.
+It promotes initiatives to improve the climate and environment for education and research and designs worksheets to provide more extensive inclusion services, advancing diversity, equity, and inclusion that extend beyond definitions of LGBTQ+.